Community-Data-Toolkits-Workshop/CDTW/travel.md

 Purchase tickets online at [Via Rail](https://www.viarail.ca/en/plan/accessibility).

-## By Car
+### By Car

-For those travelling by car, detailed driving directions can be found here.
+For those travelling by car, detailed driving directions can be accessed via a mapping service.
+Please enter your starting location to generate personalized directions [here](https://maps.app.goo.gl/r5fQeDsUBVKWgS7b8).

 **Parking:** Parking facilities are available at Stuart Street, which allows traffic in both directions and provides free street parking, along with free parking in the West Harbour Go Station parking lot.